wp-plugins/listly/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-List posts perform really well, but hand-crafting great lists can be challenging.
-Listly make lists fun and easy to author and maintain as collaborative embeddable content.
+List posts perform great, but great lists can be challenging to author.
+Listly lists are fun to create & easy to maintain/embed.

-The Listly Plugin makes it fast to embed responsive listicle content on Wordpress blogs.

 == Description ==